Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Policy design

 At $t_{\textrm{dep}}$ the \ac{ev} is required to be delivered at $SoC_{\textrm{dep}}^*$:

 This is implemented as a penalty in the objective function, Eq. \ref{eq:appOCP}, as in any typical OCP.
 The deviation from the reference at the desired time is penalized with:

 Summing up, the three different storage systems have three different ways of handling their terminal set and value function bounds.
-The \ac{bess} has a periodic condition in Eq. \ref{eq:besspcond} , which is a flexible alternative to the classic terminal daily periodicity.
+The \ac{bess} has a periodic conditions Eqs. \ref{eq:pcDA} and \ref{eq:pcCT} , which is a flexible alternative to the classic terminal daily periodicity.
 The \ac{ev} follows a soft-tracking problem at $t_{\text{dep}}$.
 The \ac{tess} has no terminal condition.
-This flexible design is the key contribution to integrating all the storage systems and the non-convex \ac{pb} models to OCP in Eq. \ref{eq:appOCP}.
+This flexible design is the key contribution to integrating all the storage systems and the non-convex \ac{pb} models to the \ac{empc} of Eq. \ref{eq:appOCP}.